 Stage 5: Balance

 Balance is required in many ways on this path.
-Ultimately it comes down to balancing masculine (yang) and feminine (yin) energies within ourselves.
+Ultimately, it comes down to balancing masculine (yang) and feminine (yin) energies within ourselves.
 Both polarities are required; neither is better or less than the other.
-This is a massive topic so I'll just offer a comparative list to consider (this is energetic in nature and has nothing to do with gender).
+This is a massive topic, so I'll offer a comparative list to consider (this is energetic in nature and has nothing to do with gender).

 Yang/Yin